Licinius: Character and legacy

 As part of Constantine's attempts to decrease Licinius's popularity, he actively portrayed his brother-in-law as a pagan supporter.
-This may not have been the case; contemporary evidence tends to suggest that he was at least a committed supporter of Christians at one point.
+This characterisation may be inaccurate; contemporary evidence suggests that Licinius was, at least for a period, a committed supporter of Christians.
 He co-authored the Edict of Milan which ended the Great Persecution, and re-affirmed the rights of Christians in his half of the empire.
-He also added the Christian symbol to his armies, and attempted to regulate the affairs of the Church hierarchy just as Constantine and his successors were to do.
+He also adopted Christian symbols for his armies and attempted to regulate the affairs of the Church hierarchy, much as Constantine and his successors would later do.
 His wife was a devout Christian.

 It is possible that he converted.
 However, Eusebius of Caesarea, writing under the rule of Constantine, charges him with expelling Christians from the Palace and ordering military sacrifices to pagan gods, as well as interfering with the Church's internal procedures and organization.
 It has been theorized that he originally supported Christians along with Constantine, but later in his life turned against them and to paganism.
+He has also been traditionally credited for ordering the execution of the Forty Martyrs of Sebaste c.
+320. The earliest surviving description of this event comes from a homily given by Basil of Caesarea roughly 50 years later.

 Finally, on Licinius's death, his memory was branded with infamy; his statues were thrown down; and by edict, all his laws and judicial proceedings during his reign were abolished.
 Such official erasure from the public record has come to be called damnatio memoriae.